|

 http://www.slis.indiana.edu/csi/WP/WP02-01B.html

-Four major types of free publishing models help researchers and scholars communicate
+Four major types of free publishing models help researchers and scholars

-on the Internet: "electronic journals, hybrid paper-electronic journals,
+communicate on the Internet: "electronic journals, hybrid

-authors' self-posting on web sites, and disciplinary repositories where authors
+paper-electronic journals, authors' self-posting on web sites, and

-post their own unrefereed articles."
-A fifth model, called Guild Publishing,
+articles."
+A fifth model, called Guild Publishing, is "the research

-this report compares and contrasts Guild Publishing with the other four publishing
+report compares and contrasts Guild Publishing with the other four publishing

 models, highlighting both its strengths and limitations.
-Any scholar or student
+Any scholar or

 BRAIN "DRAIN" IS ACTUALLY BRAIN RECIRCULATION

-A study from the Public Policy Institute of California has concluded that immigrant
+A study from the Public Policy Institute of California has concluded that

-Furthermore, one out of five of the immigrants surveyed have invested in their
+their native countries.
+Furthermore, one out of five of the immigrants

-own their own startups or venture firms in their homelands.
-Anna Lee Saxenian,
+surveyed have invested in their own their own startups or venture firms in

-the UC-Berkely regional economics professor who conducted the study, says: "Immigrant
+professor who conducted the study, says: "Immigrant entrepreneurs are

-are exporting it."
+it."
 (New

 York Times 19 Apr 2002)